-Oxford is a great place for a hen weekend with its' buildings radiating old world charm, shopping, river, culture, restaurants to full-on nightlife sure to keep your feet dancing till the wee small hours.
-Cosmopolitan and pleasantly compact, it has a wealth things to do.
+Oxford is a great place for a hen weekend with its' Hen Party Activities, Hen Weekend Houses, Bars and Restaurants, Things to Do and buildings radiating old world charm, river activities, culture and full-on nightlife sure to keep your feet dancing till the wee small hours.
+Cosmopolitan and pleasantly compact, it has a wealth of things to do to make your hen weekend really special.

 This is a great place for a Ghost Tour as it dates back to the Norman Conquest with the story being told of the castle from 1071 until, used as a prison it was closed in 1996.